BrainTrainMe-35.jpg

-About Nicola Strudley
+Nicola

-Nicola has been working as a psychotherapist for over 20 years.
-She holds a First-Class Master’s degree in Counselling from University College Cork (2004), and began her career working across a range of complex and high-support environments, including a bail and probation hostel, a young offenders’ prison, an immigration removal centre, a Barnardo’s residential school, and various mental health and community organisations.
+I have been working as a psychotherapist for over 20 years.
+I have a First-Class Master’s degree in Counselling from University College Cork (2004), and began my career working across a range of complex and high-support environments, including a bail and probation hostel, a young offenders’ prison, an immigration removal centre, a Barnardo’s residential school and various mental health and community organisations.
+Across all of this work, a consistent theme remains: understanding people in the context of their experiences.
+I am passionate about hearing people’s stories and understanding these shape the way they experience life.

-Three of my stories - about the mind body connection:
+Three of my mind/body stories

 The first: